BY TREVOR HORN

 “The points don’t really matter, the points will come with Phil (Morgan) and Jamison (Lyons),” Graham said.
 “Those are the (players) we try to hit the most.
 So it all worked out.”

 Phillip Morgan scored 17 points in the first half for Natomas High, but the highlight of the night was his two-handed dunk with five seconds left in the third quarter giving the Nighthawks a 55-52 lead.

-A play like that only happens because sophomore Jayme Morgan hustled to the corner to grab a rebound and threw a pass to Phillip Morgan to set up the dunk.
+A play like that only happens because sophomore Jamey Morgan hustled to the corner to grab a rebound and threw a pass to Phillip Morgan to set up the dunk.

 “My teammates helped me get to 34,” Phillip Morgan said.
 “Especially rebounds and getting assists.”

-Added Hamilton of Jayme Morgan’s speed on the court: “He has a ton of potential.
+Added Hamilton of Jamey Morgan’s speed on the court: “He has a ton of potential.
 Once he gets the hustle plays going, that’s going to be the difference.”

 Marcellus McCrary chipped in with 12 points for Natomas High and Jamison Lyons had nine.
 Louis Mowers led Yuba City with 16 points.

 Natomas High will now get the chance to play spoiler against neighborhood rival Inderkum High School on Tuesday, Feb.
 12. The Tigers are tied with River Valley High School for first place in the Tri-County Conference.
 A loss would hurt Inderkum’s chances of hosting a first-round playoff game and possibly keep them from the program’s first TCC title if coupled with River Valley win over Yuba City next week.

 “It’s very fun and an exciting time for Natomas basketball,” Hamilton said.